Bearded Collie vs Beagle: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Bearded Collie and Beagle.
 Bearded Collie requires high levels of exercise and engagement, while Beagle needs moderate to high activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Similar energy levels make time commitment a tie; other criteria should break it.
 Bearded Collie owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Beagle.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Bearded Collie and Beagle.
 Bearded Collie has high grooming needs, while Beagle requires moderate maintenance.
 Professional grooming costs reflect these differences: Bearded Collie owners typically spend $400-$800 annually on grooming, compared to $200-$400 for Beagle.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Expect to brush, bathe, clip nails, and manage dental care at home, in addition to any professional grooming.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners